NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

   $ rpm -ql singularity-ce \| grep bin /usr/bin/singularity

-.. rubric:: How to list the files in an s3 bucket using a script?
+** How to list the files in an s3 bucket using a script?
   :name: how-to-list-the-files-in-an-s3-bucket-using-a-script

 .. code::